-Upon closing of this offering, the holders of 15,199,074 shares of our common stock (including shares of our common stock issuable upon the exercise of outstanding warrants) will be entitled to rights with respect to the registration of their shares under the Securities Act, subject to the lock-up agreements described under "- Lock-Up Agreements" above.
+Upon closing of this offering, the holders of shares of our common stock will be entitled to rights with respect to the registration of their shares under the Securities Act, subject to the lock-up agreements described under "- Lock-Up Agreements" above.
 Registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act, except for shares purchased by affiliates, immediately upon the effectiveness of the registration statement of which this prospectus is a part.
 Any sales of securities by these stockholders could have a material adverse effect on the trading price of our common stock.
 See "Description of Capital Stock - Registration Rights."